-- 4.22 The proposed residential unit features bedrooms that would be of adequate size to accommodate 6 bed spaces and would measure 112 square metres, thereby complying with the abovementioned standards. - 4.23 The amenity space provision of 80 square metres for the proposed dwelling is considered to be adequate and although the rear gardens is of shallow depth, it is considered that the 7 metre deep garden is adequate to provide usable outdoor amenity space for the benefit of the proposed dwelling.
+- 4.22 The proposals were previously assessed against the internal floorspace standards and it has been found acceptable.
+The size of the dwelling would be marginally increased and thus, the proposals would still comply with the internal floorspace standards, as it would measure 117 square metres (5sqm more than the previous proposal). - 4.23 The amenity space provision of approximately 80 square metres for the proposed dwelling would not be altered.
+It is considered to be adequate and although the rear garden is of shallow depth, it is considered that the 7 metre deep garden is adequate to provide usable outdoor amenity space for the benefit of the proposed dwelling.
 78 square metres of amenity space would be retained for the existing dwelling which is considered to be acceptable, as per the previous application. - 4.24 Policy DM8 states that developments should meet the Lifetime Homes Standards unless it can be clearly demonstrated that it is not viable and feasible to do so.
-Lifetime Homes Standards have been dissolved, but their content has been incorporated into Part M of the Building Regulations and it is considered that these standards should now provide the basis for the determination of this application. - 4.25 The previous application was refused on the basis that it was not demonstrated that Part M4(2) of the Building Regulations could be met (the second reason for refusal set out in section 1 above). - 4.26 The submitted plans have satisfactorily demonstrated that Part M4(2) has been met and will accord with these standards therefore overcoming the second reason for refusal of application ref.
-16/00338/FUL.
+Lifetime Homes Standards have been dissolved, but their content has been incorporated into Part M of the Building Regulations and it is considered that these standards should now provide the basis for the determination of this application. - 4.26 The previously submitted plans have satisfactorily demonstrated that Part M4(2) has been met and will accord with these standards.